-- You have a severe opioid addiction – Buprenorphine is recommended for people with less-severe opioid dependency.
-In the worst cases, methadone is the preferred treatment.
+- You have a severe opioid addiction – Buprenorphine Suboxone is recommended for people with less-severe opioid dependency.
+In the worst cases of opioid addiction, methadone is the preferred treatment.

-- You use/abuse benzodiazepines or sedatives –Likewise, tranquilizing or sedating medications such as antianxiety drugs or sleeping pills can trigger a fatal interaction when used with buprenorphine.
+- You use/abuse benzodiazepines or sedatives –Likewise, tranquilizing or sedating medications such as antianxiety drugs or sleeping pills can trigger a fatal interaction when used with buprenorphine Suboxone.

 - You have a co-occurring mental condition – Anyone with violent, delusional, or suicidal behaviors is not an ideal candidate for take-home ORT.